 African American Studies

-African American Studies at UDM is a multidisciplinary program that promotes the understanding of the African-American experience through scholarship, service learning, and cultural events.
+African American Studies (AAS) at University of Detroit Mercy is a multidisciplinary minor that promotes the understanding of the African-American experience through scholarship, service learning, and cultural events.
 AAS students come from diverse backgrounds and experiences, but they share an interest in their own and others’ cultures and see themselves as leaders in a multicultural society.

-Students who earn a certificate in African American Studies have a richer understanding of African and African-American culture and a keener appreciation of the relationship between race, diversity, and society.
-Students from every college, major, and professional school at UDM can benefit from and contribute to the AAS program.
+Students who earn a minor in African American Studies have a richer understanding of African and African-American culture and a keener appreciation of the relationship between race, diversity, and society.
+Students from every college, major, and professional school at University of Detroit Mercy can benefit from and contribute to the African American Studies minor.
 Through our partnerships within and outside the university, students have the opportunity to work with faculty from a broad range of disciplines, attend academic and cultural events sponsored by the AAS program, perform community service and internships within Detroit and the surrounding area, and pursue international exchange through the Study Abroad Program.

-The African American Studies Program provides students with an academic understanding of and concern for the dignity and rich heritage of the African-American experience.
-Students in the AASP examine race, culture, and identity through urban, regional, national, and global perspectives.
-Multidisciplinary methods of inquiry and scholarly research in historical and contemporary theories of race will expose students to the history and culture of Africans, African Americans, and Africans in the Diaspora.
+The African American Studies minor provides students with an academic understanding of and concern for the dignity and rich heritage of the African-American experience.
+Students in this 18-credit minor examine race, culture, and identity through urban, regional, national, and global perspectives.
+Multidisciplinary methods of inquiry and scholarly research in historical and contemporary theories of race will expose students to the history and culture of Africans, African Americans, and Africans in the diaspora.